Fargo’s flat. And while that doesn’t make for great downhill skiing or mountain climbing, it does make for incredible sunset views.

 You’ll also notice the city doesn’t have many tall buildings.
 The fertile soil of the valley means it’s easier to build out than up.
 So instead of having a traditional skyline, we like to think the #FargoSkyline is made up of incredible sunrises and sunsets.

-One of the quirkier things many locals do to cap off a night is watch the sunset from the top of one of the parking garages in Downtown Fargo.
+One of the quirkier things many locals do to cap off a night is to watch the sunset from the top of one of the parking garages in Downtown Fargo.
 The Roberts Common (RoCo) garage and Island Park ramps are favorites.

 If you’re more a sunrise fan, these ramps have great views to the east, too.